New York to require face coverings in busy public places

 FACE COVERINGS

-New York residents will be required to wear face coverings when they are out in public and coming in close contact with other people, Gov. Andrew Cuomo said Wednesday.
+New York residents will be required to wear face coverings anytime they come into close contact with other people outside their homes, Gov. Andrew Cuomo said Wednesday.

-The new outbreak-fighting mandate will require a mask or face covering on busy streets, public transit or any situation where people cannot maintain 6 feet of social distancing.
-The promised executive order from Cuomo echoes recommendations from the Centers for Disease Control and Prevention as a way to limit the spread of the coronavirus.
+The mandate will require a mask or face covering, like a bandanna, on busy streets, public transit, or any situation where people cannot maintain 6 feet of social distancing, even if it is passing a person briefly on a wooded trail.
+The order takes effect Friday.

-The order takes effect Friday, the governor said, and either a mask or a cloth covering such as a bandanna will work.

 “Stopping the spread is everything.
 How can you not wear a mask when you’re going to come close to a person?”
 Cuomo said at his daily briefing.
 “On what theory would you not do that?”

-The governor said there will initially be no civil penalties for noncompliance, but he’s urging merchants to enforce it among customers.
+The governor, who has himself eschewed masks during his daily news briefings, though he comes within six feet of his staff, said there will initially be no civil penalties for noncompliance, but he’s urging merchants to enforce it among customers.

-Though hospitalizations from the outbreak are leveling off, New York officials are trying to dramatically reduce transmission rates as the death toll rises.
-New York recorded 752 deaths Tuesday, for a total of more than 11,000 in just over a month.
+Though hospitalizations from the outbreak have leveled off, New York officials are still trying to reduce the rising death toll.
+New York recorded 752 deaths Tuesday, for a total of nearly 11,600 since the outbreak began.

-Those figures don’t include roughly 4,000 other deaths in New York City during the outbreak that city officials say were probably caused by the virus, but haven’t been confirmed by a lab test.
+Those figures don’t include roughly 4,000 more deaths in New York City that city officials say were probably caused by the virus, but haven’t been confirmed by a lab test.

 The new coronavirus causes mild or moderate symptoms for most people.
 For some, especially older adults and people with existing health problems, it can cause more severe illness or death.